Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 nested container to 100vh and flex column because i can do .footer to margin-top auto to not overlap word and will stay bottom (noted) if i fetch and get the json.. make a varibale first to be easy(noted)

+commit 72,
+(react,node)
+node
+stripe sending back client_secret to frontend and save change database connection to server.js(noted) in my model i add paymentStatus and paymentIntedId(noted) from the data of front i took only \_id(noted) for secruity safety i will research again the whole data of server(noted) to check the data type i can use model(Retrieve) Retrieve.findbyId() react in react i just only show all the data (noted) i post request to the alldata to the server (noted)